You know that taking the FE exam is required for graduation, but what exactly is the FE exam and why is it so important?

 A few notes about the changes in the FE Exam that began January 2014:

-- The FE exam is entirely CBT (Computer-based testing) starting as of 2014.
+- The FE exam is entirely CBT (Computer-based testing).

 - Registration for the FE exam is open year-round.